Complexity With Encryption Methods

-Read our article on the threat model and how these gaps do not stop attackers in “Why you can’t stop data breaches – Part I”
+Read our article on the threat model and how common cybersecurity measures do not stop attackers in “Why you can’t stop data breaches – Part I”.

-Below is an overview of some of the different methods that are commonly available.
+Below is an overview of some of the different types of data encryption methods that are commonly available.

 Disk Level Encryption

 Encrypts data at the physical disk layer of a storage device and protects against physical theft of a hard drive or laptop.
 Operating system access provides full access to the data in the clear.

 Transparent Data Encryption (TDE)

 Provides the process of encrypting a database as a container on the file system.
 This protects against physical data theft and against access from a non-DBA who may have access to a system where the database and database backup resides.
 Access to the database by any user provides full access to the data and data files in the clear.

 Encrypts and configures columns or fields of data in a structured data type environment.
 This protects against privileged users and DBAs with access to a database, insider threats, 3rd party developers, and attackers moving laterally (east-west) in an environment from seeing sensitive data in the clear.
 This set encryption method is sometimes referred to as Application-Level Encryption (ALE) and denotes an encryption state.

 Record Level Encryption